ee538/summer22-project-bming1-ZheMa/README.md

 We consider the names of nodes as the locations.
 Implement a method to type the partial name of the location and return a list of possible locations with partial name as prefix.
 Please treat uppercase and lower case as the same character.

+Method:
+1. We traverse all nodes in the map.

+2. We transform the lower letters to upper letters.
+3. Skip the nodes whose size are less than the size of input.
+4. Compare the nodes that have same letters of input from beginning.

 Example:

 Input: "Chi" \